100 Sights in Krakow, Poland (with Map and Images)

 The Princes Czartoryski Museum – often abbreviated to Czartoryski Museum – is a historic museum in Kraków, Poland, and one of the country's oldest museums.
 The initial collection was formed in 1796 in Puławy by Princess Izabela Czartoryska.
 The Museum officially opened in 1878.
 It is now a division of the National Museum in Kraków.

-The Church of St. Catherine of Alexandria and St. Margaret – a Roman Catholic church with a monastery of the Augustinian Hermits located in Krakow's Kazimierz district at 7-9 Augustiańska Street.
+The Church of St. Catherine of Alexandria and St. Margaret – a historic Roman Catholic church with the Augustinian Hermit monastery located in Krakow, in the First Old Town district at 7–9 Augustiańska Street, in Kazimierz.
 The Augustinian convent and the church are located between Skałeczna, Augustiańska, Paulińska and Skałka streets.

 Wikipedia: Kościół św.
 Katarzyny Aleksandryjskiej i św.
 Małgorzaty w Krakowie (PL), Website

-Dżok ("Jock") was a black mongrel dog who, for the entire year (1990–1991), was seen waiting in vain at the Rondo Grunwaldzkie roundabout in Kraków, Poland, to be fetched back by his master, who had died there.
-A monument located on the Czerwieński Boulevard on the Vistula River in Kraków, near the Wawel Castle and the Grunwald Bridge.
+Dżok ("Jock") was a black mongrel dog who was seen waiting in vain for the entire year (1990–1991) at the Rondo Grunwaldzkie roundabout in Kraków, Poland, to be fetched back by his master, who had died there.
+A monument to Dżok is located on the Czerwieński Boulevard on the Vistula River in Kraków, near the Wawel Castle and the Grunwald Bridge.

 Uroczysko Skałki Twardowskiego – a city park in Kraków, which is a fragment of the Municipal Forests of Kraków, located on the logging hill of Krzemionki Zakrzowskie, in the right-bank part of Kraków, in district VIII, in Dębniki.